Facts about the animal kingdom

 In order for egg laying and pregnancy in fish to occur, it is essential that both male and female fish are present.
 Given the large number of fish species, there is no one rule to follow when it comes to differentiating between the sexes and determine the sex of a fish.

 In some, fish gender identification is simple thanks to sexual dimorphism.
 Sexual dimorphism is when male and female fish carry physical and visible differences, allowing for easier identification.
-In some fish species males will be a different color or shape to females.
+In some fish species, males will be a different color or shape to females.
 When it comes to determining whether a betta fish is male or female, for instance, we know that females have noticeably shorter fins.
+Furthermore, males often display more vibrant colors to attract females during the mating season.

 But, we have to also bear in mind that there are also hermaphrodite fish, that carry both male and female sex glands.
-Additionally, in other cases, fish are also sometimes born as one sex but develop into the other once they mature.
+Additionally, in other cases, fish are also sometimes born as one sex but develop into the other once they mature, a phenomenon known as sequential hermaphroditism.
+This adaptation can be particularly advantageous in environments where the population balance between sexes is skewed.

 For more, we recommend reading our article where we take a look at the fish embryo developmental stages.